Michadelic/InnerSourcePatterns/innersource-activity-score.md

 InnerSource Activity Score

 ## Patlet
 The InnerSource activity score is a numeric value that represents the (GitHub) activity of an InnerSource project.
 It can be used to create a ranked list of projects for the [InnerSource portal](innersource-portal.md) so that potential contributors can easily find the most active projects.
-It is derived automatically from GitHub repository statistics and may be enriched with manual evaluations.
+It is derived automatically from GitHub repository statistics and may be enriched with KPIs from other tools or manual evaluations.

 ## Problem